Lesson Plan: 2020 World Population Data Sheet

 - Hypothesize about the data in the country profile.

 The purpose of this activity is to introduce students to the demographic indicators listed on the Data Sheet by providing them with a tool to organize population information about a country.
 As students study different countries they can accumulate country profiles in their notebook.
 Students will need to use the World Population Data Sheet and the Country Profile Worksheet.

 Note: The rate of natural increase is the rate at which a population is increasing (or decreasing) in a given year because of a surplus (or deficit) of births over deaths, expressed as a percentage of the base population.
-It is calculated by subtracting death rates from birth rates and then dividing by 10.
+To calculate the rate, subtract death rates from birth rates, and then divide by 10.
 This rate does not include the effects of immigration or emigration.

-- Display the Country Profile Worksheet.
-Distribute blank copies to students.
-Complete the profile of the United States, defining the indicators as they are mapped out on the worksheet.
-After completing the “country comparison blocks,” discuss.
+- In the Country Profile Worksheet, complete the profile of the United States.
+Define the indicators as they are mapped out on the worksheet.
+After completing the country comparison blocks, discuss.

-- Have students place a copy of the U.S. profiles in their notebooks and complete a new profile each time they start a unit on a new country.
-Before they do the profile of the new country, students should develop hypotheses about the population characteristics of the country and use the mapping activity (Activity 3) to test their hypotheses.
-They should compare the profile of each new country with the profile of the United States.
+- Have students place a copy of the U.S. profile in their notebooks and complete a new profile each time they start a unit on a new country.
+Before you begin: Develop a hypothesis about the country’s population characteristics and use the mapping activity (Activity 3) to test your hypothesis.
+Compare each new country’s profile with the profile of the United States.